cfpb-sandbox/design-system/docs/components/sample-component-page.md

       _**Instructions**_

-      _This is where you'll display your default component in all its glory.
-      Show states and add design specs here.
-Any variations will go into subsequent groups below._
+      _This is where you'll display your default component in all its glory, including states and design specs.
+You will add component variations by adding a new "Component variation group"-—see the next section below._

-      _To display your default component, start by clicking on the "Add variations" button below.
-Leave the "Variation name" field blank._
+      _Start by clicking on the "Add variations" button below.
+Leave the "Variation name" field blank if there's one standard component._

       _Add code showing all states for your standard component in one code snippet field, as shown below.
-Code snippets are strongly preferred over images._
+If necessary, you can add an image instead of a code snippet, but live samples are strongly preferred._

-      _Add implementation notes to the "implementation details" tab.
-Add design and style notes to the "optional specs" tab._
+      _If you have them, add implementation notes to the "Implementation details" tab.
+Add design and style notes to the "Optional specs" tab._
     variations:
       - variation_name: ''
         variation_description: ''